ArtiomO/webmonitor/README.md

     - Current max scheduled job count is 10, consider tuning, maybe set to website table rows count.
     - Service have simpliest possible migration tool.
 To provide smooth database scheme changes and versioning separate migration tool can be used.
+    - There is no packaging.
+Deb, rpm, docker can be used.
     - To retrieve websites from table, service should be restarted.
 That can be changed to update tasks during runtime behavior.
     - There is no dependencies separation now (dev/prod) so unnecessary packages will be installed for runtime, poetry with separation to dev and prod packages can fit well here.